Whether you’re an investor or tenant, there are many rules surrounding how you ensure the safety of your pool

 Getting familiar with the regulations in your area

-In Queensland, property owners must have a pool safety compliance certificate from a licensed pool inspector prior to renting out their property – and they should include a copy with the tenancy agreement.
+In Queensland, property owners must have a pool safety compliance certificate from a licensed pool inspector prior to renting out their property.
+A copy of this certificate should be included with the tenancy agreement.

 It also needs to be ensured that all doors and gates providing access to a pool or spa must have self-closing and self-latching devices.

 The Victorian Building Authority recommends checking that gates are not being misused or kept propped open.
-It’s also important to make sure there are no items that could be used to climb over the barrier within 900mm of the gate or fence –including tree branches and pot plants.
+It’s also important to make sure there are no items that could be used to climb over the barrier close to the gate or fence –including tree branches and pot plants.

 Tenants should ensure that all gates to the swimming pool or spa area are always closed, except when entering or leaving the area – and notify the landlord or property manager of any faults.

-If there is a fault with the fence or barrier, which causes it to be unsafe, it can be classified as an urgent repair – and the owner or property manager must arrange for it to be fixed immediately.
+If there is a fault with the fence or barrier, which causes it to be unsafe, it can be classified as an urgent repair.
+In this case the owner or property manager can arrange for it to be fixed immediately.

 New South Wales

-Pool owners in New South Wales are required to maintain the safety of their pool area.
-They must also register their swimming pool or spa pool on the NSW Swimming Pool Register.
+If your investment property has a pool in New South Wales, there are set safety requirements that the pool or spa must meet and be maintained at.
+The owner of the property must also register their swimming pool or spa pool on the NSW Swimming Pool Register.